LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <br>

-### If, at aytime during the lab, you ar asked to install updates, click CANCEL!

 |         |           |
 | ------------- |:-------------|
 | ![](./images/media/info.png?cropResize=100,100)   | <p><strong>Important:</strong> <p><strong>Click CANCEL</strong>….
 If, at any time during the lab, you get a pop-up asking to install updated software onto the Ubuntu VM.</p> <p>The one we experience is an update available for VS Code.</p><p><strong>CLICK CANCEL!</strong></p><p>![](./images/media/vscode_popup_update.png?cropResize=100,100)</p> |

-## About the environment
+## Getting started

-Here some additional information which should allow you to get a better understanding about the environment and how it has been set up.
+Before you get started, here some additional information which should allow you to get a better understanding about the environment and how it has been set up.

 ### Source code